 Penalty: $200 for a first offence and $400 for a second or subsequent offence.

-(2) This section applies to motor cars, as described in the First Schedule to the Road Traffic Act 1974, and to off-road vehicles but does not apply to motor cycles.
+(2) This section applies to motor cars and to off-road vehicles but does not apply to motor cycles.

 (3) This section applies in every area of the State to which the provisions of this Act apply except —